© Uni Kaya

 Backing the Stoned Ape Theory

-Ancient Civilizations and Sacred Ceremonies
+Ancient Communities and Sacred Ceremonies

-Shrooms in Legends and Folktales
+Shrooms in Legends and Folklore

-The Contemporary Period
+The Contemporary Era

-A Brief Look at the
+A Brief Overview of the

 Beginnings

-Rediscovery by the Western World
+Resurgence in the Western World

-The Modern Resurgence of Psilocybin
+The Modern Revival of Psilocybin

 - Depression, Anxiety, and Stress